jfioasd/rec/README.md

 * `r`: Read a char from input, and push the ord value.
 * `s`: Prints the entire stack at the current point of execution.
 * `b`: Breakpoint; starts debug mode at this part of program.
 * `x`: Withhold debugger information starting at this part of the program.
+(C interpreter only)

 ### Python-only flags
 Admittedly, these flags are kind of useless.